Daniikk1012/aoc-2023/README.md

 to not being able to find the standard library.

 ## Bad solutions

+The list of slow, long, or simply non-tacit solutions:

 * Day 10, Part 1: WAY too slow and shouldn't work in some edgecases that do not occur in the input data